manoworker-app/.github/profile/README.md

 ---

 *Mano is built by and for workers.
-We believe informal labor should be visible, respected, and safe — one job, one community, one block at a time.*
+We believe informal labor should be visible, respected, and safe.
+We’re starting with one job, one community, one block at a time.*